onqtam/headjack/docs/why/11_COLLECTIVE_INTELLIGENCE.md

 taken from here:
 https://unchartedterritories.tomaspueyo.com/p/history-network-effects
 -->

+> "Systems fool us by presenting themselves as a series of events." - [Donella Meadows, 2008, Thinking in Systems](https://en.wikipedia.org/wiki/Thinking_In_Systems:_A_Primer)

 > "Deep understanding of causality sometimes requires the understanding of very large patterns and their abstract relationships and interactions, not just the understanding of microscopic objects interacting in microscopic time intervals." - [Douglas Hofstadter](https://www.goodreads.com/quotes/6879066-deep-understanding-of-causality-sometimes-requires-the-understanding-of-very)